Dealing with Mikadono Sisters Is a Breeze: Reception

 By July 2024, the manga had over 1 million copies in circulation.
 By June 2025, it had over 1.5 million copies in circulation.

 The series was nominated for the Next Manga Award in the print category in 2022, and ranked 15th; it ranked eighth in the 2023 edition in the same category.
 The series also ranked second in the Nationwide Publishers' Recommended Comics of 2023.
+It was nominated for the 71st Shogakukan Manga Award in 2025.